 The story may specify, for example, how dangerous the journey of a particular stone disc was until it reached the island; who the people were who brought the stone disc; whom or what they encountered on their way, and how they reacted; how the stone disc changed ownership in the course of centuries; who theses owners were; what kinds of motivations they had; what kind of relations each transaction reflected; and how there was each time something of the previous owner’s personality preserved in what contributed to the unique value of each particular object.
 Needless to say that any new owner and any witness or commentator may have an interest in manipulating and modifying the story – how it was and how it continues.

 Indeed Yap islanders, too, reach consensus about ownership by means of making transactions publicly known.
 But in their case it also means to make transactions and memory subject to a continued social practice of narration.
 Collective memory may share a certain mainline of a story which could be referred to as truth established by consensus.
 Crucially, however, valuing stone-money means trusting in tales that not only narrate in much richer detail but are likely to be told and re-told with many variations and interpretations.
 Here, value is not a question of truth stored in a cold chain of encrypted blocks.
 Rather it is about fame in a hot tale.
-Stone-discs represent value not because they are known to be there, but because they have a social life.
+Stone-discs represent value not simply because they are known to be there, but because they have a social life.
 What matters is not the mere fact of being remembered but rather how something is remembered and appreciated by those who share the intelligence.
-The value of stone money does not rest upon truth but human creativity.
-Good stories, however, may make good stones and good relations.
+The value of stone money does not rest upon established truth but upon established lore .
+Good stories, however, may make good stones and good values.

 The future of money?

-Here of course we can still learn a lot from so-called “primitive” currencies and more generally from subaltern variations of money and from monetary cultures and traditions other than our own.
+Here of course we can still learn a lot from so-called “primitive” currencies and more generally from looking at subaltern variations of money and from embracing monetary cultures and traditions other than our own.
 And because of that we might also do better if we remain careful with drawing all too neat analogies.

-Yet, when we start perhaps from Yap’s ancient currency and when it comes to the question how we are going to make use of new technologies such as the blockchain we might keep asking ourselves, quite carefully indeed, where in our interactions we’d prefer truth, where we might better go with trust and tales, and – still most promising – what kind of applications we can create from shifting minds in between?
+Yet, when we start perhaps from Yap’s ancient currency and when it comes to the question how we are going to make use of new technologies such as the blockchain we might simply keep asking ourselves, quite carefully indeed, where in our interactions we’d prefer truth, where we might better go with trust and tales, and – still most promising – what kind of applications for money we can create from shifting our minds in between?